 - WooCommerce support

 I. WP SPEED OF LIGHT INSTALL

 WP Speed of Light is composed by a free plugin and another optional plugin PRO ADDON.
-In order to install our free plugin you should use standard WordPress installer or unzip the plugin and put all the folder in /wp-content/plugin.
+In order to install our free plugin, you should use standard WordPress installer or unzip the plugin and put all the folder in /wp-content/plugin.

-Then hit install and activate
+Then hit Install and Activate button.

 The install the plugin PRO ADDON and get the additional feature, login and go to your JoomUnited account here: https://www.joomunited.com/my-account

 Download the ZIP archive of WP Speed of Light addon and install it WITH the free version (both need to be installed) using the menu: